 - Your standard build-hardening process includes deploying the endpoint software to any new devices.
-You will need to consider your workstations, servers, laptops, mobile devices, and any other device that accesses organisation data.
-This could include organisation-owned and bring-you-own-devices (BYOD).
+You will need to consider your workstations, servers, laptops, mobile devices, and any other device that accesses organisational data.
+This could include organisation-owned and bring-your-own-devices (BYOD).

 - Policy logs are recorded and stored in a central location to capture attempted and blocked file executions.
 These logs are configured to trigger alerts that feed into operational processes, such as incident or change management.
 An emergency change management process is followed when critical programs are blocked.